ASK THE AGENT: Exclusivity

 Simple answer: No.

 This principle is the same, by the way, if you’re dealing with an in-house editor.
 And fair warning… it’s not uncommon for an agent or editor to give notes and request changes and still not end up buying (or representing) the project.
-So please… KEEP your hopes up, but remember there’s no deal until there’s a deal.
+So stay positive, but remember there’s no deal until there’s a deal.